What is social media sentiment analysis?

 But behind those numbers are emotions.
 And emotions are the driving force behind everything a user does on social media.
 To fully understand how your brand is perceived online, you need to track social media sentiment.

-Here’s a short video that sums up really well what else sentiment analysis shows you (such as what your customers like and dislike):
+Here’s a short video that sums up really well what else sentiment analysis shows you (such as what your brand sentiment):

 Sentiment analysis is the cherry on the top of your social media analysis.
-Sentiment analysis adds valuable data to your marketing strategy and helps you target your audience better.
+The analysis adds valuable data to your marketing strategy and helps you target your audience better.

-Social media sentiment analysis is essential to run a successful social media campaign and boost your brand awareness.
-Start tracking the sentiment on social media!
+Social media sentiment analysis is essential to examine the results of a social media campaign, build brand awareness, or protect your brand reputation.

 What is social media sentiment analysis?

-Social media sentiment analysis determines whether the user is talking about your product, service, or brand in a positive, negative, or neutral way.
+Social media sentiment analysis determines whether a user is talking about your product, service, or brand in a positive, negative, or neutral way.

-To do that, social media sentiment analysis algorithms apply natural language processing (NLP) to social mentions from various social media sources.
+To do that, the algorithms apply natural language processing (NLP) and machine learning to social mentions from various social media sources.

-Social media sentiment analysis helps you measure the feelings around your online activities.
-You can take a look at the sentiment around your brand as a whole entity, or measure the sentiment generated by specific social media campaigns, products, or services.
+Social media sentiment helps you measure the feelings around your brand mentions.
+You can take a look at the brand sentiment, customer sentiment, or measure the sentiment score generated by specific social media campaigns, products, or services.

-This is an example of a mention with negative social media sentiment:
+This is an example of a negative mention:

 A neutral mentions looks like this:

-Brand24 collects only publicly available data from different social media channels, including Instagram, Twitter, Facebook, YouTube, TikTok, and Twitch.
+Brand24 collects publicly available data from different social media channels, including Instagram, Twitter, Facebook, YouTube, TikTok, and Twitch.
+The tool does it in real-time.

 Moreover, the media monitoring tool will collect publicly available mentions from other sources as well.
 Think about newspaper articles, blog posts, basically everything that is written about your brand online.